 The school remained in Purley while, in 1924, Edward, Prince of Wales, laid the foundation stone for the current Chapel on the Coombe Lane / Ballards site.
 Initially it was only the boys who moved up to the new site, the girls remaining at Purley.
 During the second world war, the boys and girls changed venues as it was thought safer to have the girls further away from Croydon Airport.
 The school operated on two sites until it was decided to sell the Russell Hill site and combine girls and boys in 1961.
 It is very important that we recognise that until that time, most of the pupils who had attended the school had been paid for by generous contributions from members of the Drapery trade through a cycle of annual appeals.

-The original school that was built on the Ballards estate was, in part, a memorial to the former student war dead.
+The original school that was built on the Ballards estate was, in part, a memorial to the former pupils who sacrificed their lives during the war.
 The original mansion stood at the top of what we know as Cambridge slope and the current Headmaster's house is all that remains of it today.
 The Ballards mansion did not provide sufficient accommodation to house both teaching and boarding facilities so Sir Aston Webb was asked to design the new buildings.
 Sir Aston Webb was President of The Royal Academy and is famous for designing the front of Buckingham Palace, Admiralty Arch as well as other well-known landmarks in London.
 Parts of the new buildings were built due to the fact that various benefactors of the school raised large sums of money.
 Other monies were sponsored by the large drapery stores.

 Sadly early in the 1970's the school fell upon hard times and the governors decided that it should close.
 This, for the staff and pupils concerned was devastating news and immediately prompted a new group, that eventually formed the new board of governors, to be set up.
 This group soon established that the school could survive and so started the new era.

-Before the threatened closure, the Junior School had been phased out and there were very few fee paying day students.
+Before the threatened closure, the Junior School had been phased out and there were very few fee paying day pupils.
 This soon changed as it was necessary to create more income for the school.
-The Junior School reopened, this time without boarders and many more day students were taken into the senior department.
+The Junior School reopened, this time without boarders and many more day pupils were taken into the senior department.

 Since the 1970's, the school has gone from strength to strength.
 New and better facilities have been built, numbers of girls have increased and the academic record is one to be proud of.
 The status of being a HMC school is one to be admired and is testament to the dedication of all those concerned with the running of the school.